serilog-contrib/serilog-sinks-elasticsearch/README.md

      });
 ```

-With the appSettings method the following example includes all the options that are currently available.
+This example shows the options that are currently available when using the appSettings reader.

 ```xml
   <appSettings>